OCA/project/project_parent_task_filter/README.rst

 This module adds a filter to show only the parent tasks in a project and a group to sort tasks by its parent tasks.
-It also add the subtask number in the kanban view.
+It also adds the subtask number in the kanban view and activates the use of subtasks in the project settings.

 **Table of contents**